pedro-bitencourt/energy_simulations/README.md

 ## Introduction

 This repository's code is a wrapper for the software Modelo Padron de Operacion (MOP), developed by UTE.
 MOP takes an `.xml` file outlining the characteristics of an energy system as input, solves the optimal energy dispatch problem, and outputs the value function while simulating the energy system's operation using historical data from Uruguay.
 The code in this repository allows the user to perform comparative statics exercises on the energy system characteristics, enabling the determination of plant capacities endogenously based on a zero-profit condition.

-## Usage guide
+## Usage Guide

-### Set up
+### Set Up

-To set up a comparative statics exercise, there are two main steps:
+To set up a comparative statics exercise, follow these steps:

-1. Create a `xml` template file
+1. Create an XML template file
-2. Write a python script to execute the exercise
+2. Write a Python script to execute the program

-The steps to use this package to perform comparative statics exercise are the following.
-First, one should decide the exact parameter in the `xml` configuration file to be our exogenous variable.
-In the past, we have used:
+First, you should decide the exact parameter in the `xml` configuration file to be your exogenous variable.
+Common choices include:

-1. The capacity of power plants: for this, we can change the field `potMax` (units here are MW)
+1. The capacity of power plants: modify the field `potMax` (units are MW)
 2. The lake volume for hydropower plants

-The user should also define the variables that are endogenous and will be solved for using the zero-profit condition.
-So far, this is only possible with capacity.
-Having defined that and identified the field (or fields) over which we're doing comparative statics, one should create a template for the `xml` files (the example should illustrate how to set up a template).
-Having the template, the user should write a `.py` script to execute the program.
+You should also define which variables will be endogenous and solved for using the zero-profit condition.
+Currently, this is only possible with capacity.
+After identifying the fields for comparative statics, create an XML template and write a Python script to execute the program.

-Let's go over a specific example: `expensive_blackout.py`, which performs comparative statics over the volume of the lake of Salto Grande using a penalty of $20,000 for blackouts.
+Let's examine a specific example: `expensive_blackout.py`, which performs comparative statics over the volume of the lake of Salto Grande using a penalty of $20,000 for blackouts.

 ```python
 """